gitlabhq/omnibus-gitlab/doc/update.md

 ![documentation version](doc/images/omnibus-documentation-version-update-md.png)

-## Updating from GitLab 6.6.x or higher to 6.9.x
+## Updating from GitLab 6.6.x and higher to the latest version

 The procedure can also be used to upgrade from a CE omnibus package to an EE omnibus package.

 First, download the latest [CE](https://www.gitlab.com/downloads/) or [EE (subscribers only)](https://gitlab.com/subscribers/gitlab-ee/blob/master/doc/install/packages.md)